 - VIRGINITI-PHOBIA – Fear of getting or being raped. (also VIRGIVITI)

 Do you know someone who has any of these phobias?

 HOW AGRAPHOBIA BECOMES SO WIDESPREAD

 If one individual suffers with agraphobia, likely the individual’s family may develop a sense of fear of sexual abuse as a result of their loved one’s suffering.
 Close friends may share and confide with that individual and what they’re going through, and as a result may develop a measure of fear of sexual abuse themselves.
-Associates that know the individual may be shocked or surprised to hear of such suffering of someone they know, and as a result may develop a small degree of fear of sexual abuse, and so you can see the ripple effect to a greater or lesser degree of how agraphobia spreads.
+Associates that know the individual may be shocked or surprised to hear of such suffering of someone they know, and as a result may develop a small degree of fear of sexual abuse, and so you can see the ripple effect of how agraphobia spreads.

 How many people then, do you think have agraphobia, the fear of sexual abuse?

 With the correct knowledge, we can begin to understand what agraphobia has done, is doing, and has the potential to affect nearly every man, woman, young adult and child on a scale so big that it’s hard to compare it with.